cloudControl/documentation/Platform documentation.md

 }
 ~~~

-## Custom Domains
+## Provided Subdomains and Custom Domains

 **TL;DR:**

+ * Each deployment is provided a `.cloudcontrolled.com` subdomain.
  * Custom domains are supported via the Alias Add-on.

-Each deployment gets a "*.cloudcontrolled.com*" subdomain.
+Each deployment gets a `.cloudcontrolled.com` subdomain.
 The default deployment always answers at `APP_NAME.cloudcontrolled.com` while any additional deployments get a `DEP_NAME.APP_NAME.cloudcontrolled.com` subdomain.

 You can use custom domains to access your deployments.
 To add a domain like `www.example.com`, `app.example.com` or `secure.example.com` to one of your deployments simply add each one as an alias and add a CNAME for each pointing to your deployments subdomain.
 So to point `www.example.com` to the default deployment of the app called *awesomeapp* add a CNAME for `www.example.com` pointing to `awesomeapp.cloudcontrolled.com`.
+The [Alias Add-on](https://www.cloudcontrol.com/add-ons/alias) also support mapping wildcard domains like `*.example.com` to one of your deployments.

 All custom domains need to be verified before they start working.
-To verify a domain it is required to also add the provided verfification code as a TXT record.
+To verify a domain it is required to also add the cloudControl verfification code as a TXT record.

 Changes to DNS can take up to 24 hours until they have effect.
 Please refer to the [Alias Add-on Documentation](https://www.cloudcontrol.com/dev-center/add-on-documentation/alias) for detailed instructions on how to setup CNAME and TXT records.